Prisons & Young Offenders

 Appreciative Inquiry facilitation looks at the appreciative – or the positive – and builds success stories from seeds of hope rather than from a critical and negative viewpoint.
 These experiences are applied and transferred to “life” and then we start to see the attitudinal and behavioural change in delegates.

 There are numerous articles which have been published recently regarding the impact or E.I.
-Training with prisoners and I have attached some of them at the back of this document for your interest.
+Training with prisoners please contact us for the very latest research information.

 Opinions on Correctional Education Programs